Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

         int rs = runStateOf(c);

-        // Check if queue empty only if necessary. if (rs >= SHUTDOWN &&
+        // Check if queue empty only if necessary.
+      	// when SHUTDOWN and firstTask == null and  !queue.isEmpty(), allow to addWorker if (rs >= SHUTDOWN &&
             ! (rs == SHUTDOWN &&
                firstTask == null &&